luisjavierhernandez/PBURF.jl/README.md

 The main function of package is

-* `plottingBasinsUnivariateRationalFunctions(coefficientlistnum,coefficientlistden,...)`: This main function takes two lists of complex numbers that correspond to the coefficients of the numerator and denominator of a rational function and returns the list of fixed points of the function, a rectangular plot of the basins of these fixed points  and a color palette with colors associated to the different fixed points.
+* `PBURF.plottingBasinsUnivariateRationalFunctions(coefficientlistnum,coefficientlistden,...)`: This main function takes two lists of complex numbers that correspond to the coefficients of the numerator and denominator of a rational function and returns the list of fixed points of the function, a rectangular plot of the basins of these fixed points  and a color palette with colors associated to the different fixed points.

 This function uses the following arguments